monica525/english-for-designer/02-first-impression/index.md

 I genuinely like to grow and develop while learning from my mistakes and to be inspired by the people around me.
 In the future, I would love to work in an international environment as I like to work with people from different backgrounds.
 Moreover, I am very enthusiastic about digital word, including ux/ui and that's a path I would like to follow in the future.
 In my free time, I love to travel to other countries, learn new languages and get lost in nature.
 I enjoy finding inspiration in everyday life that can be applied to graphic design ideas later on.

 ## Projects
+As for my final project at the University, have decided to create digital product for art gallery.
+I firstly found the current challenge, including statistics about the reduction of visits in the last year.
+Later, I came up with possible solution how to enhance overall experience and engagement  to increase the attendance.
+Therefore, I had to create a persona with its needs and fears when visiting art gallery.
+Later, I  did user flow, prototypes wireframes, design system,  usability testing and samples from the application.
+### Mobile App for National Gallery Prague